furnacecreek/awesome-visionOS-apps/README.md

 - [Bills to Budget](https://apps.apple.com/us/app/bills-to-budget/id1636872963) - Get your Bills paid on time, and your spending Budgets in order with Bills to Budget.
 - [Expenses](https://getexpenses.app) - Expenses has been crafted to keep track of your spending effortlessly, with useful features in a simple, intuitive interface.
 - [SubManager](https://getsubmanager.app/) - Track your subscriptions in one place and get notified before a subscription is renewed.

+## Lifestyle

+- [Plant Daddy](https://plantdaddy.app) - Keep track of your plants, arrange them in your space, and get reminders to water them.

 ## Music